Chr157i4n/TMC2209_Raspberry_Pi/README.md

 -- | -- | --
-TX or PDN_UART with 1kOhm | TX of Raspberry Pi | send data to TMC via UART RX or PDN_UART directly | RX of Raspberry Pi | receive data from TMC via UART VM | 12V or 24V of power supply | power for the motor GND | GND of power supply | power for the motor
+TX or PDN_UART with 1kOhm | TX of Raspberry Pi | send data to TMC via UART RX or PDN_UART directly | RX of Raspberry Pi | receive data from TMC via UART VDD | 3,3V of Raspberry Pi | optional, for more stable logic voltage GND | GND of Raspberry Pi | GND for VDD and Signals
-VDD | 3,3V of Raspberry Pi | optional, for more stable logic voltage GND2 | GND of Raspberry Pi | GND for VDD and Signals EN | GPIO21 of Raspberry Pi | enable the motor output STEP | GPIO16 of Raspberry Pi | moves the motor one step per pulse DIR | GPIO20 of Raspberry Pi | set the direction of the motor
+VM | 12V or 24V of power supply | power for the motor
+GND | GND of power supply | power for the motor
+EN | GPIO21 of Raspberry Pi | enable the motor output STEP | GPIO16 of Raspberry Pi | moves the motor one step per pulse DIR | GPIO20 of Raspberry Pi | set the direction of the motor